 * * *

 Natalie Patterson doesn’t completely understand the obsession over Boston.
 For the 27-year-old sub-elite runner, the qualifying standards “mean nothing.”
-A 2:55 marathoner who trains with the Georgetown Running Club, Patterson is closer to qualifying for the Olympic Marathon Trials then not qualifying for Boston, but she has no desires to run one of the biggest races in the world.
+A 2:55 marathoner who trains with the Georgetown Running Club, Patterson is closer to qualifying for the Olympic Marathon Trials than not qualifying for Boston, but she has no desires to run one of the biggest races in the world.

 Patterson prefers smaller, more intimate races where her family and friends can watch her run.
 Over 25,000 participants finished the Boston Marathon in last year’s freezing, rain-soaked edition.